statechannels/go-nitro/.adr/0003-consensus-ledger-channels.md

 #### Redundancy (current approach)

 Clients include all unacknowledged proposals with each message.
-In the context of a healthy network, this might be expected to result in occasional double transmmissions and rare triple transmissions.
+In the context of a healthy network, this might be expected to result in occasional double transmissions and rare triple transmissions.
 This expectation is subject to future benchmarking / simulation (TODO).

 In an unhealthy network, or in the case of an offline counterparty, clients will require a mechanism to "give up" on sending messages to the unavailable counterparty for some cooldown period (TODO).